 Yep, I felt posh.
 Especially as my bathroom overlooked Times Square so each time I showered I would just stare outside the window onto all the excitement and action of Times Square!
 And if anyone looked up into that window at night, they would have seen me buck naked, but I didn’t care one bit!

 Also, quite coincidently when I left the apartment each day, I was directly opposite the Gershwin Theatre where Wicked is still playing to full houses and where nine years ago I rocked up to get the last preview ticket left, not knowing a damn thing about this show called Wicked.
-Now it’s a whole different story!“For those who are yet to experience New York, it’s everything you think it is and just like what you see in the movies“
+Now it’s a whole different story!

 For those who are yet to experience New York, it is everything you think it is and just like what you see in the movies.
 It’s as exciting as you would expect, yet also very accessible, tangible and welcoming.
 People are willing to say hi and have a conversation if you are just as willing.
 One of the best things about heading back this time around too is that I was now able to score house seats for most shows I saw.
 The perks of the job, I guess.

 First off was Disney’s Newsies.If there was ever a show to see if you are a performer who needs motivation and inspiration to give their A game every show, this is the one to see.
 These boys GIVE it!
 Not one weak link and not one moment where they dropped the ball.
 It’s easy to see why people are raving and why the Tonys took notice.
 It’s a great family show with terrific performances.
 Jeremy Jordan is a perfect leading man and the ensemble hardly seemed like they were ensemble.
 Each got their chance to shine and each did, thoroughly deserving the standing ovations.